RM1338/RM1338/README.md

 ### Education
 Degree:

-- Bachelor of Technology in Computer Science and Engineering Karunya Institute of Technology and Sciences | Karunya Institute of Technology and Sciences
+- Bachelor of Technology in Computer Science and Engineering | Karunya Institute of Technology and Sciences

 Current coursework includes: